u1163241/CS6350/README.md

-# ”This is a machine learning library developed by Di Wu for CS6350 in University of Utah.
+# This is a machine learning library developed by Di Wu for CS6350 in University of Utah.

 ## Decision Tree
 ### Use ./run.sh to start then follow the instructions.